CompuCell3D/PythonScriptingManual/docs/inertia_tensor.rst

 where we have added and subtracted :math:`V x_{COM}y_{COM}` to be able to form :math:`I_{xy}^{old}- \sum_i^{N} x_i y_i+ V x_{COM}y_{COM}`
 on the right hand side of the expression for :math:`I_{xy}^{new}` .
-As it was the case for diagonal element, calculating off-diagonal of the inertia tensor involves ::math`I_{xy}^{old}` and positions of center of mass of the cell before and after gaining new pixel.
+As was the case for the diagonal element, calculating an off-diagonal of the inertia tensor involves ::math`I_{xy}^{old}` and the center of mass of the cell before and after gaining a new pixel.
 All those quantities are either known *a priori* (::math`I_{xy}^{old}`) or can be easily calculated (center of mass position after gaining one pixel).

-Therefore, we have shown how we can calculate tensor of inertia for a given cell with respect to a coordinate frame with origin at cell's center of mass, without evaluating full sums.
-Such "local" calculations greatly speed up simulations
+We have shown how we can calculate the tensor of inertia for a given cell with respect to a coordinate frame with origin at a cell's center of mass, without evaluating full sums.
+Such "local" calculations greatly speed up simulations.

 .. |inertia_tensor_fig3| image:: images/inertia_tensor_fig_3.png